-Expatica HR Top 5 Industry Survey Awards' top ranking survey reveals that, despite the economic crisis, the overwhelming majority of companies still feel the need to send expatriates abroad although they are reevaluating their policies to cut costs.
+Expatica HR Top 5 Industry Survey Awards' top ranking survey reveals that, despite the economic crisis, the majority of companies still feel the need to send staff on international assignments although they are reevaluating their policies to cut costs.

 The survey--Flash Survey: Cost Savings Initiatives 2009 (ORC Worldwide) ranked as number one in the Expatica HR 2008/2009 Top 5 Industry Survey Awards, scoring highly as a hot topic and a topic of value to HR professionals presented in an easy to read and digest form.

 Here are some of the main findings from the survey.

 ORC conducted a a flash survey on cost-savings initiatives in May and June of 2009 to investigate what creative strategies companies are using to be more cost-effective during the downturn.
 Nearly 200 multinationals responded.